cme-timothy/examination-files/README.md

 # Examination files

-In this README, you will learn how to setup your own nodemailer API on your server.
-Nodemailer is a popular Node.js module that allows you to send emails from your server.
+In this README, you will learn how to setup your own Nodemailer API on your server.
+Nodemailer is a popular Node.js module that allows you to send emails from a server.
 The Nodemailer API has been configured to send emails to a Gmail account using the SMTP protocol.
 Additionally, these folders contain config files for nginx on Debian/Ubuntu OS.
 These files are used to configure nginx as a reverse proxy.
-The config file is also scripted to create a log file and this log file stores logs for every request made to the server.
+The config file is also scripted to create a log file and this log file stores logs for every request made to the specified server.

 # Ports